 Within the contexts of websites, a host generically refers to a URL resolvable within a browser.
 That can mean a web domain (i.e., www.originalfunsite.com) or simply the name of a private computer host (http://thirdrock ).

 In a Windows web server environment, hosts are usually configurable within Internet Information Server (see below).

 A proxy definition is a set of instructions specific about how Enfold Proxy should proxy (or redirect or cache) http requests from one IIS host.
-Generally, with one important exception (see Multiple Domains with only one IIS site), you declare your hosts in IIS and use "proxy definitions" to connect these hosts with Plone sites on Enfold Server.
+Generally, with one important exception (see Multiple Domains with only one IIS site), you declare your hosts in IIS and use "proxy definitions" to connect these hosts with Plone sites.

 Enfold Proxy originally arose out of the need to simplify the URL mapping process within Plone in a Windows environment.
 However, because Enfold Proxy is essentially a plugin for IIS, you can use Proxy Definitions to wrap a non-Plone site into a Plone site and vice-versa.
 That makes it easy to integrate a java application or Django application together with a Plone site together under the same domain.

 For instance you could use EP to set up these mappings: